radar/guides/make-your-own-gem.md

 Hola now needs to be shared with the rest of the Ruby community.
 Publishing your gem out to RubyGems.org only takes one command, granted you have an account on the site.
-To setup your computer with your rubygems account:
+To setup your computer with your RubyGems account:

     $ curl -u qrush https://rubygems.org/api/v1/api_key.yaml >
     ~/.gem/credentials